100% Free Consultations

 • Deal with lien holders and debt collectors on your behalf

-• Reduce your medical bills
+• Lower your medical bills (physical therapy and surgeries are expensive)

 You might be surprised at how long it takes to deal with the various aspects of a car accident claim—even a seemingly straightforward claim involving minor injuries and minimal property damage.
 If your injuries are severe, your time is best spent focusing on making a full recovery, as fast as possible.
 Not only that, but any misstep along the way could reduce your chances of recovering maximum compensation.

-Even if you had a low-speed accident, there is a significant body of research showing that even low-speed accidents can cause chronic injuries, including whiplash and concussions.
+Even if you had a low-speed accident, there is a significant body of research showing that low-speed accidents can cause chronic injuries, including whiplash and concussions.

 For example, a 2021 scientific article published by the National Institutes of Health found that the use of the “biomechanical approach” (the defense tactic used by insurance companies) vastly underestimates the actual risk of real-world, low-speed impacts.